Weltraumschaf/commons/commons-guava/src/site/markdown/index.md

 1. The original library from google is quite large.
 Some mega bytes.
-2. If I include Guava in version x.x.x and you include my library but need Guava in version y.y.y you ae screwed.
+2. If I include Guava in version x.x.x and you include my library but need Guava in version y.y.y you are screwed.
 3. I only use a very small subset of Guava (`Lists`, `Maps`, `Sets`, `Objects`).

 [guava]: http://code.google.com/p/guava-libraries/